-The Audit Committee reviews the Annual Statement of Accounts, the Treasury Management Strategy and reports from both Internal Audit (SWAP) and External Audit (Grant Thornton), including quarterly progress reports.
+The Audit Committee reviews the Annual Statement of Accounts, including the final AGS, the Treasury Management Strategy and regular progress reports from both Internal Audit (SWAP) and External Audit (Grant Thornton UK LLP).

 Full Council approves the annual budget and reviews and approves the Treasury Management Strategy, following recommendations from the Audit Committee.